arunkant/arunkant.github.io/_posts/2020-10-24-Jekyll-and-Github-How-to-start-your-own-blog.md

 ---
 layout: post
-title: How to start a personal blog with Jekyll and Github pages
+title: How to start a personal blog with Jekyll and Github Pages
 ---

 Many people want to write a blog but don't know where to begin.
-This post will explain how to use Jekyll to create a simple blog site and host it using Github pages.
+This post will explain how to use Jekyll to create a simple blog site and host it using Github Pages.

 # What is Jekyll
 [Jekyll](https://jekyllrb.com/) is a static site generator.
 It takes the content written in markdown format with some templates and outputs a fully static rendered site.